Chlamydia

 Regular testing

-There is no reason to be embarrassed or guilty about getting an STI, in fact we know that these feelings actually stop people from getting tested and treated, making it more likely that STIs will impact on your sexual health and are passed on to your partners.
+There is no reason to be embarrassed or feel guilty about having an STI.
+In fact, we know these feelings actually stop people from getting tested and treated making it more likely that STIs affect their sexual health and are passed on to partners.

 Further support

 Terrence Higgins Trust can provide emotional support if you are worried about your sexual health or have concerns about living with HIV.
-We can help you access services local to you across the UK, whether provided by us or by someone else.
+They can help you access services local to you, whether provided by Terrence Higgins Trust or by someone else.

 Call THT Direct on 0808 802 1221 for support, advice and information or email info@tht.org.uk